mariamartinezgonzalez/PROJECT-BANK/README.md

 **CODE IN PYTHON TO MAKE THE NUMERICAL VARIABLES:**

+  1.1.
+Download Python and pycharm (link pycharm) (https://www.python.org/downloads/) into your desktop.
-  1. Importing Necessary Library:The script begins by importing the pandas library Pip install pandas and import pandas as pd.
+  2. Importing Necessary Library:The script begins by importing the pandas library Pip install pandas and import pandas as pd.
-  2. Loading the CSV File: The code reads the "projectbank.csv" file into a DataFrame using the read_csv function from pandas.
+  3. Loading the CSV File: The code reads the "projectbank.csv" file into a DataFrame using the read_csv function from pandas.
+  4. Download the code from the “CODING.py” folder.
-  3. Defining Mapping Dictionaries:Several mapping dictionaries are defined to convert categorical values into numerical          representations.
+  5. Defining Mapping Dictionaries:Several mapping dictionaries are defined to convert categorical values into numerical          representations.
 Each dictionary corresponds to a specific categorical column in the dataset and the code uses the map       function from pandas to create new numerical columns in the DataFrame based on the mapping dictionaries.

-  4. Saving the Updated DataFrame to a New CSV File:Finally, the code saves the updated DataFrame to a new CSV file named "updated_projectbank.csv" using the to_csv function.
+  6. Saving the Updated DataFrame to a New CSV File:Finally, the code saves the updated DataFrame to a new CSV file named"updated_projectbank.csv" using the to_csv function.

 **MOCKUPS**